 - Create a checkmark field on the Member Visit object.

 - Create a View for field visits that need to be reviewed so the Field Manager can use it as a work queue.

 - For any reports that should only contain "clean" data that has been reviewed, create a filter on the Reviewed field.

 When the field manager does find issues with data submitted by a mobile user, you can build a Job that allows a the Field Manager to push the record back to the mobile user.

 - Create a text area field on the Well Site Member Visit Object for Admin comments to the Mobile user and another for Mobile User comments to the Admin.

 - Create a lookup relationship field to the User object, to indicate which mobile user should correct the field data.

 - Create a single-select field to indicate which records need to be sent back to the field.

-- Create a Survey that will display the data that was submitted, as well as questions for corrections.
+- Create a Form that will display the data that was submitted, as well as questions for corrections.